 To be honest, I think a medical school applicant would be putting himself at a disadvantage if you don't take the course before medical school because many of your peers will have already taken this class.
 Ultimately, going forward there is a very real possibility that Biochemistry will be added as one of the medical school requirements because it is at the foundation of medicine.

 Lastly, after speaking with numerous sources there is going to be a time when medical schools will almost expect that you have already been exposed to biochemistry and they will lecture on the subject as if you had seen the material before, thus if you can take biochemistry: the benefits far outweigh the costs.

 English: This course is self-explanatory and does not require a definition.
 You take this course because medicine involves communication (writing prescriptions, treatment plans, etc).
 Many schools only suggest this course because you will have gained writing skills simply by being in college.
 There is no need to be stressed over English coursework though it is a small portion of medical school.

 Humanities: covers ancient and modern languages, literature, history, philosophy, religion, and visual and performing arts.
 Exposure to the humanities brings diversity to medicine which ultimately deals with patients (people) and having a broad perspective will make you a better doctor.

-One a side note, never choose a college major based on whether you think it will get you into medical school, instead choose a major you like and find worthy to pursue regardless of your medical school aspirations.
+I was a political science major while in college because I enjoy the subject matter.
+So never choose a college major based on whether you think it will get you into medical school, instead choose a major you like and find worthy to pursue.

 If you are unsure or have the option to take more advanced math courses in algebra, statistics or calculus I would urge you to take those classes, it will only make you a more competitive applicant.
 Medical school requirements vary from institution to institution so please consult each respective medical school to find out the specifics of getting into the medical school of your choice.